This post may contain affiliate links.

-A flavorful and aromatic broth lays the foundation for a delicious seafood soup made with white fish, scallops, shrimp and mussels.
-For as elegant and impressive as this soup is, it’s also very quick and easy to pull together—making it great for the holidays, Sunday night dinners, or even last-minute get-togethers.
-Serve with crusty bread or croutons for a crunchy finish.
+A flavorful and aromatic broth lays the foundation for a delicious seafood medley soup made with white fish, scallops, shrimp and mussels.
+For as elegant and impressive as this soup is, it’s also very quick and easy to pull together—making it great for the holidays as well as year-round Sunday night dinners.
+Serve with dinner rolls or croutons for a crunchy finish.

-Looking for a creamy seafood chowder soup?
-We have a bright and flavorful Salmon Chowder that’s great for spring and a savory Shrimp Bisque we often serve during the holidays.
-If you’re looking for a crab recipe, check out our Crab Salad.
+If you’re looking for a creamy seafood chowder soup, I have a bright and flavorful Salmon Chowder and a savory Shrimp Bisque.

 Watch: How to Make Seafood Soup